pan-efs/pinata-python/README.md

 There are some tests which have been skipped.
 Please refer to [tests folder](https://github.com/pan-efs/pinata-python/tree/main/pinata_python/tests) in order to comprehend why.

-> Note: The API has not tested for the professional plan.
+> Note: The API has not been tested for the professional plan.
 Yet, it doesn't mean that it doesn't work for it.

 ## Notes